danekshea/blockchain-migration-tool-backend/README.md

 * 50k mints is the limit with an API key, contact Partner Success if you need to up this limit.

 ## Immediate to-do
-* Add error handling to checking if users are registered on IMX, currently the error handling doesn't account for rate limiting issues etc.
 * Add intelligent gas estimation to the EVM minting side

 ## Long-term to-do
 * Improve the efficiency of the minting requests, they're currently split by unique user addresses but optimally you'd concatenate multiple token arrays with different users into a single batch
-* Introduce types for the mint arrays etc.
 * Add auditing to StarkEx watcher because it might miss assets due to an ordering issue with the IMX APIs
 * Add support for other EVM NaaS providers than Moralis